flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 the following steps:

   1. Get a DSN from Sentry.
-  2. Import the Sentry Flutter package.
+  2. Import the Flutter Sentry package
-  3. Initialize the SDK
+  3. Initialize the Sentry SDK
-  4. Capture errors programatically.
+  4. Capture errors programmatically

 ## 1. Get a DSN from Sentry